 Sunny Days

-On sunny staycation days, we’re all outside.
 The kids will stay out for hours if I bring out sidewalk chalk, a large bucket of water and water toys, and bikes.

 Sometimes, I set up a kiddie pool right on the driveway for the kids to soak in.
 We’ll set up a picnic blanket in the yard, set up our lawn chairs, and just enjoy being outside together.